- What is it?

 Stress incontinence is the most common form of incontinence among younger women.
 It consists of urine leakage when any physical pressure is placed on the bladder, such as sneezing, coughing or exercising.
 Another common type of urine control problem in women is urge incontinence, characterized by a sudden, strong urge to urinate but an inability to make it to the toilet in time.
 It can be caused by a disorder known as "overactive bladder."
 Women can have a combination of these problems, known as mixed incontinence.

 Overflow incontinence, which is the feeling that the bladder is always full, accompanied by dribbling of urine, is rare in women.
 It can be caused by diabetes, all neurologic diseases or an obstruction in the urinary tract that can lead to serious illness, so if you experience such symptoms, see your health care professional.

-With treatment, incontinence can be improved or cured in eight out of 10 cases.
+With treatment, incontinence can be improved or cured in many cases.
 Treatment depends on the type of incontinence and its causes.
-Therapy options include simple behavior modification techniques women can learn to do themselves, medications, use of special devices and surgery.
+Therapy options include simple behavior modification techniques women can learn to do themselves, medications, Botox injections, use of special devices and surgery.
 Talk with your health care professional about what treatments may help you.

 There are numerous surgical techniques for treating stress incontinence, and many of them have been highly successful.
 Some procedures are minimally invasive and can have quick recovery times.
 But surgery does carry risks and needs to be fully discussed with your health care professional before you choose it as a treatment option.